 Chrysalis: Tan or reddish-brown.
-May be partially covered with powdery, white substance.
+May be partially covered with a powdery, white substance.

 Males perch around woodland openings or edges on bare twigs about 3-12 feet above the ground as they wait for females.
 They are highly territorial and aggressive and will fly out from their perch to engage various insects who happen to fly by.
-They often will even chase larger animals, including humans.
 After the encounter, they will return to their perch.
 These butterflies have a quick, low flight.
 When they perch, they do so with their wings fully spread.
 However, when they roost, they grasp a twig and fold their wings and antennae backward like those of a moth.
 Juvenal's Duskywings often sip moisture from damp ground where they sit with open wings.
 They may be encountered in large puddle clubs, often in the company of other duskywings: identification can be challenging!

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.